SAP-samples/teched2022-AD180/exercises/Exercise_1/README.md

 # Exercise 1

-1. The Lobby is the initial landing page for the beta, allowing to create and manage your No Code and Low Code projects.
+1. The unified access is where you can create and manage your No Code and Low Code projects.

 <br>![](/exercises/Exercise_1/images/image-1-1.png)